Cluster admin guide

 Single-node evaluation

-One host, one meta-package:
+One host, one meta-package.
+The recommended single-command path:

 curl -fsSL https://repo.eldric.ai/install.sh | sudo bash